cristian-sima/Wisply/README.md

 ![Wisply](http://wisply.me/static/img/logo.jpg)

-Using open data to enhance education
+Building the hive of education

 ## Use Wisply on Ubuntu